PaulioRandall/p21/README.md

 ## Made to be Plundered

-This library is made to be plundered for whatever you like as long as you adhere to the permissive MIT license found within.
+Do whatever you like as long as you adhere to the permissive MIT license found within.

 ## Example